 Maternity t-shirts are breathable and comfortable, and from a fashion standpoint, they can easily be dressed up or dressed down.
 Basic colors like black, white, and grey can be the foundation of a cute outfit when topped with a blazer or cardigan and paired with maternity jeans or a skirt.

 A true maternity essential, new bras and underwear are going to be needed to keep up with your body’s changing shape.

 There are quite a few types of maternity underwear, from sexy to practical.
 Some come up over your bump, while others are cut like bikinis with a scooped front in order to prevent irritation to your belly button in late pregnancy.

-We’d love to tell you to stick with sports bras, but good support is important to your breast health now.
-Instead, don’t be afraid to buy a bra that’s a little bigger than you need and grow into it, especially at the end of your pregnancy, when your milk’s post-birth descent is likely to increase your bra size even further.
+Good support is essential for breast health right now.
+A supportive bra with wide straps or a snug sports bra at night will decrease breast tenderness.2eds.b.ebscohost.com Instead, don’t be afraid to buy a bra that’s a little bigger than you need and grow into it, especially at the end of your pregnancy, when your milk’s post-birth descent is likely to increase your bra size even further.

 Tops with nursing features